CerisWhite/CrAnberry/README.md

 # cranberry.sh

-To use it locally, save the cranberry.sh file to your Downloads folder, then copy it to your `/usr/local/bin` folder, and run `sudo bash /usr/local/bin/cranberry.sh`
+To use it locally, save the cranberry.sh file to your Downloads folder, then copy it to your `/usr/local/bin` directory, and run `sudo bash /usr/local/bin/cranberry.sh`

-To use it without downloading it, copy and paste the following in crosh:
+To use it directly, copy and paste the following in crosh:

 `curl https://raw.githubusercontent.com/CerisWhite/CrAnberry/main/cranberry.sh | sudo bash`